-The Importance of an ECE Preschool Curriculum
+Understanding the Value of an ECE Preschool Curriculum

-• Literacy and Language development
+• Literacy and Language Development

 • Early Mathematics